sous-chefs/aws/README.md

 ### default.rb

 The default recipe installs the `aws-sdk` Ruby Gem, which this cookbook requires in order to work with the EC2 API.
-Make sure that the aws recipe is in the node or role `run_list` before any resources from this cookbook are used.
+The gem will be automatically installed if a provider is run and the gem is not present, but in order to manage specific versions of the gem you'll need this default recipe.

 ```json
 "run_list": [